-Former Vikings Defensive Lineman Doug Sutherland Dies at 73 - NewsBreak
+Former Vikings Defensive Lineman Doug Sutherland Dies At 73 - NewsBreak

 MINNEAPOLIS (AP) — Former Minnesota Vikings defensive lineman Doug Sutherland, a member of the Purple People Eaters, has died.
 He was 73.
-The team...1460espnyakima.com
+The team released...northlandfan.com

 MINNEAPOLIS (AP) — Former Minnesota Vikings defensive lineman Doug Sutherland, a member of the Purple People Eaters, has died.
 He was 73.
-The team...1460espnyakima.com
+The team released...northlandfan.com

 Comments / 0